 Using System Settings

-Before you download a bunch of programs trying to figure out what kind of processor you have in your computer, there is a simple way to do it using Windows’ built-in settings.
+Before you download a bunch of applications trying to figure out what kind of processor you have in your computer, there is a simple way to do it using Windows’ built-in settings.

 Open the Start Menu and click on Settings (cogwheel icon).
-From here, head into System.
+From here, proceed into System.

 This will give you access to various settings.
 We’re looking for the About tab.
-To reach that tab, scroll down the left navigation menu to the bottom, and you should find it.
+To reach that tab, scroll down the left navigation menu to the bottom, and you should discover it.

-With the About tab selected, you will see your device’s specifications on your monitor.
-If you look next to “Processor”, you should be able to see exactly which CPU you have.
+With the About tab selected, you will see your device’s specifications on your screen.
+If you look next to “Processor”, you should be able to view precisely which CPU you have.

-Unfortunately, from this window, you won’t be able to see any more information regarding your CPU.
+Unfortunately, from this window, you won’t be able to view any extra information regarding your CPU.

 Device Manager

 If you’re looking for another way to find info on your CPU or you aren’t running Windows 10, you can use Device Manager.
-This applet has been available for many generations, so whether you are on Windows XP or even Windows 11, you will be able to use it.
+This applet has been available for numerous generations, so whether you are on Windows XP or even Windows 11, you will be able to utilize it.

-The easiest way to access this is by using Windows Search.
-Open the Start Menu and search for “Device Manager.”
+The simplest method to find this is by utilizing Windows Search.
+Launch the Start Menu and explore “Device Manager.”

-In Control Panel, open Hardware and Sound, and then, under Devices and Printers, look for Device Manager.
+In Control Panel, open Hardware and Sound, and then, under Devices and Printers, locate Device Manager.

-After expanding it, you might notice that your processor’s name is repeated several times.
-The number of times it is repeated is exactly how many cores or threads you have.
+After extending it, you might notice that your processor’s name is repeated numerous times.
+The number of times it is repeated is exactly how many cores or threads you possess.

 However, there is still one more built-in method that is superior to both of them: Task Manager.